 Different types of loans in Germany

 When I first got my offer from the bank, I was so confused.
 The offer consisted of many different loans and it was very complicated for me to understand.
-Below are some common types of loans in Germany.
+One tip is that you should keep a good SCHUFA score.
+A bad SCHUFA score can result in a higher mortgage interest rate for you.
+You can see below some common types of loans in Germany.

 These loans consist of both capital and interest repayments.
 The interest is fixed in the contract.
 You will have to pay usually between 2 – 3% capital repayment annually.

 At the beginning of the loan period, the interest portion of the installment is high.
 As time goes by, more capital repayment will be paid off.
 So, the interest portion of the installment will get lower while the portion of capital repayment will get higher.

 These loans are similar to the loans above except that the interest rate is not fixed.
 Instead, the interest rate is adjusted every three months based on the Euro Interbank Offered Rate (Euribor), plus an adjustment of around 1%.